21 Tips on Reducing Your Rental Home’s Energy Bills

 For those who are concerned about lowering utility bills in manufactured homes, rest assured that today’s movable homes are designed to be more efficient when it comes to heat and cold loss.
 HomeFirstTM Certified manufactured homes are constructed with high building standards that prevent air leakage in walls, floors and ceilings.
 Our “fit and finish” construction process helps you to save hundreds of dollars annually on utility costs.

-For more information on buying or renting a HomeFirstTM manufactured home, come tour one of 15 mobile home communities in Michigan.
+For more information on buying a mobile home or renting a HomeFirstTM manufactured home, come tour one of 15 mobile home communities in Michigan.
 Contact us today to discover the benefits of the affordable lifestyle of HomeFirstTM Certified Communities.